StrykerKent/blog/_posts/2019-03-08-level-one-array-methods-with-javascript.md

   arrayName[i] = arrayName[i].toUpperCase();
 }

-//log to console the length of array to prove to the people i am not lying console.log(arrayName.length);
+//log to console the length of array to prove to the people I am not lying console.log(arrayName.length);
 //  4
 {% endhighlight %}